digitaldesaster/binance_dca_bot/README.md

 Please use the open orders / order history function auf binance to check whats going on and to cancel any deals..
 #dca_bot_manager.py

+Install the needed packages like mongoengine, asyncio and python-binance PUT your API KEY/SECRET into the config.py file!

 1.)
 The function syncAllSymbols() fetches all supported pairs to the internal MongoDB!
 Only BUSD/USDT pairs are supported.
 Dont try to use any other pairs at the moment!
 This function will be called everytime you start the second script (deal_manager.py)

 2.) status = createBot(name='AAVE #testing',pair='AAVEBUSD',bot_template="TestingBot", activate_bot=True)